Astreum

 Installing the interpreter

-• Install CLI dependencies from the repo root: pip install -r cli-py/requirements.txt.
+• Install dependencies: pip install -r cli-py/requirements.txt.

-Your first file
+Your first module file

 (